-While the justice system typically treats juveniles differently than adults, the sex offender registration requirement is a notable exception.
-In this article, our juvenile defense lawyers will go over who has to register, how the process starts, and how to apply for removal.
+While the justice system typically treats juveniles differently than adults, sex offender registration requirements are a notable exception.
+Sex offenses tend to be treated differently than other crimes, even in adult cases.
+Juveniles may find themselves haunted by their past mistakes well into their adult years.
+In this article, our juvenile defense lawyers will review registration requirements, how the process starts, and how to apply for removal.

 - Aggravated Criminal Sexual Contact